 - Any income and expenditure of the household excluding any joint tenant - Disregarded income.
-It is reasonable to expect the customer to use disregarded income towards the shortfall, but not all forms of disregarded income e.g. Disability Living Allowance (Mobility) paid directly to the Motobility Scheme. - Any savings or capital that might be held by the household
+It is reasonable to expect the customer to use disregarded income towards the shortfall, but not all forms of disregarded income e.g. Disability Living Allowance or Personal Independence Payments. - Any savings or capital that might be held by the household